-We’re excited for Trans book club, appearing at Boneshaker for the first time, where we’ll cover works by and about trans people, across genres.
+We’re excited for Trans book club, where we cover works by and about trans people, across genres.

 Our next book will be Half Moon Street by Alex Reeve

 Utopias Book Club: October 4 2:00pm

 The story of what might have happened if John Brown’s raid on Harper’s Ferry had succeeded and the Civil War had been started not by the slave owners but the abolitionists.